nareshbhatia/bullsfirst-exercise/exercises/exercise-3-authentication-sign-in.md

   button.
 - When the user clicks on the sign-out button, the client should send a sign-out request to the server and wipe out its access token from localStorage.
 Let the server return the user's access token in response to the sign out request.
+For this exercise the server does not remember the access tokens issued to clients.
+So simply return the access token sent by the client.
+In the next exercise, we will start saving the access tokens on the server side, and validating against them.
 - If the user tries to access a secure page such as '/accounts' directly, and they are not signed in to Bullsfirst, they should be redirected to the signin page.
 After a successful sign in, they should be directed back to the accounts